Post

-Post 10 of the Pepper & Carrot AI flipbook series — the deploy.
-The flipbook, the spoiler-safe RAG, the world graph all run beautifully on the developer laptop the first nine posts built around.
-This one puts the same architecture on the public internet for roughly the price of a coffee a month — Cloudflare Pages for the static frontend, Fly.io for the FastAPI backend, Modal for the GPU-served Ollama, Neon for managed Postgres, Cloudflare R2 for the image bytes.
-The provider abstractions from Post 3 finally cash in: the backend doesn't notice that Ollama moved off localhost, the storage swap is one env var, the database URL is one secret.
-The new code is small (a boto3-backed R2Storage finally lands behind the Post 3 Protocol, a Dockerfile, a fly.toml, three short infra scripts) — the harder work is the architectural judgement about which seams to draw and where to put the cold start the budget can afford.
+Post 14 of the Pepper & Carrot AI flipbook series — the provisioning half of the deploy.
+The flipbook, the spoiler-safe RAG, the world graph all run beautifully on the developer laptop the first twelve posts built around.
+This one stands up the three stateful backing services the cloud build needs — Modal for the GPU-served Ollama, Neon for managed Postgres, Cloudflare R2 for the image bytes — and builds the two-stage container that bakes the small data and streams the big data.
+The provider abstractions from Post 4 finally cash in: the backend doesn't notice that Ollama moved off localhost, the storage swap is one env var, the database URL is one secret.
+The new code is small (a boto3-backed R2Storage finally lands behind the Post 4 Protocol, a Dockerfile, three short infra scripts) — the harder work is the architectural judgement about which seams to draw and which five services to fan out across.
+Post 15 takes the container public.

-Post 10 of the Pepper & Carrot AI-powered flipbook series — the last one.
-The previous nine built a local-first reading companion on a developer laptop: a flipbook with stPageFlip in Post 5, a spoiler-safe RAG layer in Post 6, a streaming chat panel with suggestion chips in Post 7, a prompt-hardened answer surface in Post 8, and a spoiler-aware world graph overlay in Post 9.
+Post 14 of the Pepper & Carrot AI-powered flipbook series — the first of two deploy posts.
+The previous twelve built a local-first reading companion on a developer laptop: a flipbook with stPageFlip in Post 8, a spoiler-safe RAG layer in Post 9, a streaming chat panel with suggestion chips in Post 10, a prompt-hardened answer surface in Post 11, and a spoiler-aware world graph overlay in Posts 12–13.
 Everything runs against localhost:11434 (Ollama), localhost:5432 (Postgres), and the filesystem (images).
-This post takes the same architecture and pushes it onto the public internet at a price point a portfolio demo can sustain — typically $5 to $15 a month, almost all of it Modal GPU seconds, everything else on free tiers.
+This post takes the same architecture and starts pushing it onto the public internet at a price point a portfolio demo can sustain: typically $5 to $15 a month, almost all of it Modal GPU seconds, everything else on free tiers.
+It provisions the three stateful backing services (Modal, Neon, R2) and builds the container; Post 15 deploys that container to Fly, ships the frontend to Cloudflare Pages, and verifies the whole thing.
 The interesting part is not the typing.
-The interesting part is that the typing is small — because the abstractions from Post 3 were designed for exactly this seam-by-seam migration, and the runtime never notices the change.
+It’s that the typing is small, because the abstractions from Post 4 were designed for exactly this seam-by-seam migration, and the runtime never notices the change.

 What you’ll build in this post.

-R2Storageimplementation inbackend/app/clients/storage.pythat finally fills in the Post 3 Protocol. boto3 is imported lazily inside the constructor so the workshop’s default local path doesn’t need it; synchronous calls run throughasyncio.to_threadso the FastAPI event loop never blocks on a network round-trip.
-The runtime’s read path only ever touchesurl_for()— a string compose — because the image bytes were uploaded byrcloneduring deploy.- A two-stage
+• A boto3-backed R2Storage implementation in backend/app/clients/storage.py that finally fills in the Post 4 Protocol. boto3 is imported lazily inside the constructor so the workshop’s default local path doesn’t need it; synchronous calls run through asyncio.to_thread so the FastAPI event loop never blocks on a network round-trip.
+The runtime’s read path only ever touches url_for() — a string compose — because the image bytes were uploaded by rclone during deploy.

-Dockerfilethat builds the venv once (cached layer), copies the app code, and bakes the small data assets (data/seed.sql,data/chroma,data/world-graph) into the image.
-Episode page images are not baked — they ship to R2.- A
+• A two-stage Dockerfile that builds the venv once (cached layer), copies the app code, and bakes the small data assets (data/seed.sql, data/chroma, data/world-graph) into the image.
+Episode page images are not baked — they ship to R2.

-brew install flyctl rcloneanduv tool install modal(orpipx install modal).- A domain or two custom DNS records is not required — every service ships with a working free subdomain (
+• A domain or custom DNS records is not required — every service ships with a working free subdomain (*.r2.dev, *.modal.run, and in Post 15 *.fly.dev and *.pages.dev).

 Table of Contents